Help Plant Joshua Trees on Cima Dome!

 Volunteers are recommended to have:

-There is a gas station at the Cima Rd. exit off I-15; however, it can be pricey ($7.00+/gal).
-It’s best to fill up in Barstow (if coming from LA) or Las Vegas, and then just get enough gas to get back.
+There is a gas station at the Cima Rd. and I-15 intersection, but it can be very pricey.
+It is best to fill up in Barstow or Las Vegas, depending on the direction you are coming from.
 There is also reasonably priced gas in Searchlight, NV.

 Last updated: October 25, 2022